gpimblott/ZX81-Composite-mod-PCB/README.md

 If the backporch signal is not required then the 555 timer chip can be omitted.
 I have used this on two ZX81's without the 555 and it results in a much better picture than the frequently described transistor mod alone.

+NOTE : This is V2 of the board.
+V1 had a small error requiring a patch wire and track to be cut.
+I have not yet had v2 manufactured and tested.

 # Parts list

 The following components are needed to complete the PCB